SANJAYSS-SRM-26/Gaming-Controller-Page-Figma/README.md

 4. **Export Assets**: Export any assets or components needed for development.

 ## Acknowledgments
-This design was created for educational purposes as part of a Figma design with reference to Nikhil Pawar(Youtube).
+This design was created for Learning purpose as part of a Figma design with reference to Nikhil Pawar(Youtube).